supernomad/CryptoNode/ReadMe.txt

 This project contains the start of an ecnrypted chat program written in Node.js and Ember.js.

+All server code is contained within Server.js, and all of the client Ember code is contained within /Content/Scripts/Client.js

 The server is written in Node.js utilizing the socket-io library for realtime updates of information.

 The client uses Ember.js to handle templates and properties, while using CryptoJS for encryption of individual messages.